 7. Switch to Organics

 I believe our environment is way too toxic.
-We need to actively stay away from all of the toxic chemicals being put into our body products, makeup, food, household cleaners, etc. I have beautiful products that I have found that are safe and effective, check them out.
-Click here for organic cosmetics and body products, click here for wonderful household cleaning products and click here for information on why to choose organic.
+We need to actively stay away from all of the toxic chemicals being put into our body products, makeup, food, household cleaners, etc. We now have access to beautiful organic cosmetics and skin care products that are safe and effective.
+Click here for information on why to choose organic.

 8. Use Pure Essential Oils Every Day

 I’m not allowed to tell you exactly why I use essential oils on my breasts every single day.
 Certain government agencies will not allow us to make specific health claims.
 But read between the lines here, folks.
 I recommend essential oils for a very good reason.
 See my page Essential Oils For Overall Health and Specific Health Problems to see which oils are the best.

 I hope you found this list informative and useful!
 I will keep you informed as other items come to light.

 If you would like my help with reducing your risk of breast cancer in an inspiring and ultra-healthy way, please sign up for my free e-newsletters on the right, and/or “like” me on Facebook (Marnie Clark Breast Health Coach) and I’ll do my utmost to keep you informed and empowered on your healing journey… and beyond.